Venomous lizards, alligators and crocodiles, and iguanas can cause clinically significant bites. Tetanus prophylaxis should be given (see table ).

 The complex venom of these lizards contains serotonin, arginine esterase, hyaluronidase, phospholipase A2, and ≥ 1 salivary kallikreins but lacks neurotoxic components or coagulopathic enzymes.
 Bites are rarely fatal.
 Varanids (eg, Komodo dragon [Varanus komodoensis], crocodile monitor lizard [Varanus salvadorii]) are also venomous and pose little risk to humans.
 When venomous lizards bite, they clamp on firmly and chew the venom into the person.

-Symptoms and signs include intense pain, swelling, ecchymosis, lymphangitis, and lymphadenopathy.
+Symptoms and signs of venomous lizard bites include intense pain, swelling, ecchymosis, lymphangitis, and lymphadenopathy.
 Systemic manifestations, including weakness, sweating, thirst, headache, and tinnitus, may develop in moderate or severe cases.
 Cardiovascular collapse occurs rarely.
-The clinical course is similar to that of a minimal to moderate envenomation by a larger species of rattlesnake (see Symptoms and Signs Symptoms and Signs Of about 3000 snake species throughout the world, only about 15% worldwide and 20% in the US are dangerous to humans because of venom or toxic salivary secretions (see table Significant Venomous... read more ).
+The clinical course is similar to that of a minimal to moderate envenomation by a larger species of rattlesnake (see Symptoms and Signs of Snakebites Symptoms and Signs Of about 3000 snake species throughout the world, only about 15% worldwide and 20% in the US are dangerous to humans because of venom or toxic salivary secretions (see table ).
+At least one... read more ).

 Bites and claw injuries from iguanas are becoming more frequent as more iguanas are kept as pets.
 Wounds are superficial, and treatment is local.
 Soft-tissue infection is uncommon, but when infection occurs, Salmonella is a common cause; infection can be treated with a fluoroquinolone.
 A secondary but growing concern is infection with Serratia marcescens, which is usually sensitive to trimethoprim/sulfamethoxazole.